Clinical Science

 The goal of clinical science is to integrate the science (research on psychopathology and development/evaluation of interventions) with the application of that science to clinical practice.

-Students in the CS primary concentration are therefore expected to apply for and obtain licensure in some jurisdiction within 3 years of graduation.
-APA provides a guide to specific requirements in each state.
+Students in the CS primary concentration are therefore expected to apply for and obtain licensure in some jurisdiction within 5 years of graduation.
+The Association of State Boards of Professional Psychology provides a guide to specific requirements in each state.

 The sequence of training that leads to being a licensed clinical psychologist is: